List of content you will read in this article:

 Despite the fact that Linux is already well-known for programming and development, it is expected to grow in popularity in the cloud.
 According to Gartner, 80% of internally produced apps use cloud computing or are cloud-native.
 And Linux is the most widely used operating system by enterprises in the cloud-based computing space.

 Because cloud-based technologies and the Linux system are so intertwined, the Linux system is expected to grow in lockstep with the popularity of cloud-based options.
-Because cloud computing is almost certain to remain the centre of growth for the rest of the year, Linux is growing increasingly popular as a platform.
+Because cloud computing is almost certain to remain the center of growth for the rest of the year, Linux is growing increasingly popular as a platform.

+As nowadays many people say, it is one of the powerful operating systems in the world And recommended to many DevOps engineer and programmer but many of the beginners are not educated about the Linux features, So we hope that during this article they understand also about Linux features and importance of them.
 With moderate or basic technical skills, the majority of difficulties in Linux may be avoided or solved.
 The aforementioned Linux features must've helped you to know the importance of learning Linux and get started with the same.